The Warlord: Battle for the Galaxy: Plot

 On the planet Caliban 5, a young man named Justin Thorpe carves out a living for himself by trading items he obtains through stealing and salvaging.
 Thorpe comes home one night to discover his kid sister, Nova, has been kidnapped.

 Frantic and desperate, Thorpe turns to Warlord Xian for help, but he does not have enough possessions to trade for Xian's services.
 Thorpe meets Nova's best friend, Maggi Sorenson, granddaughter of General Lars Sorenson.
 Maggi introduces her grandfather to Thorpe.
-Sorenson offers to help him by searching for Nova using his starship, the Osiris.
+Sorenson offers to help him by searching for Nova using his starship, the battleship Osiris.

 Once inside the ship, they bump into Thorpe's long-time friend, Wally Price, who convinces the gang that his extraordinary intuition will aid in the search.
 Sorenson hires cloaked humanoid aliens, a race known only as "The Engineers," to repair the ship's engine.
 It is revealed that The Engineers are the ones holding Nova prisoner.
 Sorenson confesses to Thorpe that he knew this all along.

-Meanwhile, the Warlord is hot on their trail in his battleship, the Daedalus.
+Meanwhile, the Warlord is hot on their trail in his destroyer, the Daedalus.
 He attacks their ship, but the Osiris escapes to the homeworld of The Engineers.
 They explain why they kidnapped Nova: she is a supergenius and they need her vast intellect for their Sublime Plenum, a huge amalgamation of their greatest ancestors’ minds and souls.
 Thorpe snatches Nova from The Engineers.
 The crew make it back to the Osiris, but Nova is grabbed away while the Osiris faces another attack by the Daedalus.
 However, Sorenson offers Xian a truce.
 With Xian's help, they defeat The Engineers and rescue Nova again.

 Xian decides to help Thorpe rebuild the Galactic Republic with new ideals and values.
 Sorenson steps down as General and gives Thorpe the Osiris for him to command.